jaibuildsflows/haven-fashion-enquiry/README.md

-# haven-fashion-enquiry
+# Haven Fashion Enquiry System

-Automated customer enquiry system built with n8n for a fashion business
+An automated customer enquiry workflow built with n8n for a fashion business.

+## What It Does
+- Captures customer enquiries via Google Form
+- Automatically logs all enquiries to Google Sheets
+- Sends instant email replies to customers

+## Tools Used
+- n8n (workflow automation)
+- Google Forms (enquiry capture)
+- Google Sheets (data logging)
+- Gmail (automated replies)

+## Problem It Solves
+Manual enquiry management is slow and inconsistent.
+This workflow ensures every customer gets an instant response with zero manual effort.

+## Workflow Screenshot
+*(screenshot coming soon)*